thankful-ai/migrate/README.md

 * **Comments:** Currently there's minimal support for comments in the migration files.
 Comments must be at the start of lines.

+## Running Tests

+To run the tests, first ensure that you have Postgres, MySQL (or MariaDB), and SQLite3 installed.
+Then copy test.env.example to test.env and replace the fake values with appropriate values for your local databases.
+Once this is ready, you can run `go test ./...`.